corda/corda/buildSrc/jarfilter/README.md

 type aliases that have been deleted.
 This prevents the Kotlin compiler from successfully compiling against any elements which no longer exist.

+We use this plugin together with ProGuard to generate Corda's `core-deterministic` and `serialization-deterministic` modules.
+See [here](../../docs/source/deterministic-modules.rst) for more information.

 ## Usage
 This plugin is automatically available on Gradle's classpath since it lives in Corda's `buildSrc` directory.
 You need only `import` the plugin's task classes in the `build.gradle` file and then use them to declare